sunlightpolicy/opendatapoliciesstatic/_documents/salinas-ca-2017-06-06.md

 WHEREAS, much of the data collected by the City of Salinas (hereafter, “the City”) is stored in ways which impede the ability to aggregate, analyze and synthesize it to better allocate public resources in an equitable manner; and

-WHEREAS, access to public information promotes a higher level of civic engagement and makes it easier for interested individuals to provide valuable feedback to City officials regarding local issues; and
+<span class="g-goals-and-values">WHEREAS, access to public information promotes a higher level of civic engagement and makes it easier for interested individuals to provide valuable feedback to City officials regarding local issues; and</span>

 WHEREAS, everyone should receive prompt, efficient service from the City; and

-WHEREAS, the thoughtful implementation of an open data program improves provision of services, increases transparency and access to public information, and enhances coordination and efficiencies among departments, partner organizations, and residents; and
+<span class="g-build-on-precedent">WHEREAS, the thoughtful implementation of an open data program improves provision of services, increases transparency and access to public information, and enhances coordination and efficiencies among departments, partner organizations, and residents; and</span>

 WHEREAS, one goal of an Open Data policy is to proactively provide information currently sought through requests for public records, thereby saving the City time and money; and

-WHEREAS, in commitment to the spirit of Open Government, the City will consider public information to be open by default and will proactively publish data and data containing information, consistent with relevant public records law; and
+<span class="g-proactive-release">WHEREAS, in commitment to the spirit of Open Government, the City will consider public information to be open by default and will proactively publish data and data containing information, consistent with relevant public records law; and</span>

-WHEREAS, information technologies, including web-based and other Internet applications and services, are an essential means for Open Government, and good government generally; and
+<span class="g-public-apis">WHEREAS, information technologies, including web-based and other Internet applications and services, are an essential means for Open Government, and good government generally; and</span>

 WHEREAS, by publishing structured standardized data in machine readable formats the City seeks to encourage the local software community to develop software applications and tools to collect, organize, and share public records data in new and innovative ways; and

 WHEREAS, the publishing of data provides benefits to the business community to produce tools and products with data that might better serve the public; and

-WHEREAS, the protection of privacy, confidentiality and security will be maintained as a paramount priority while also advancing the City's transparency and accountability through open data; and
+<span class="g-sensitive-information">WHEREAS, the protection of privacy, confidentiality and security will be maintained as a paramount priority while also advancing the City's transparency and accountability through open data; and</span>

 WHEREAS, the Open Data Policy supports all five elements of the 2016-19 City of Salinas Strategic Plan; and